Health Care and Reproductive Rights

-Since its inception, UULM-MD has worked to achieve universal access to affordable, quality healthcare.
+Since its inception in 2005, UULM-MD has worked in coalitions to achieve universal access to affordable, quality healthcare.
 UU voices have joined with other advocates to support system changes and incremental advancements, as well as to protect the progress made.
 UUs believe in the inherent worth and dignity of each person.
 Quality, affordable healthcare should be available for all in order to provide each individual with health, wholeness and dignity.

-Among other measures proposed over the last decade, UULM-MD strongly supported the Governor’s Working Families and Small Business Health Care Coverage Act of 2007, which has expanded Medicaid eligibility for working families and foster children; provided discounts on prescription drugs for seniors; improved access to mental health and substance abuse treatment for low-income adults; created healthcare grants to help small businesses provide benefits to their employees; created nation’s first Prescription Affordability Board, and saved
+Among other Some of the measures proposed over the last decade supported by, UULM-MD strongly supported were: the Governor’s Working Families and Small Business Health Care Coverage Act of 2007, which has expanded Medicaid eligibility for working families and foster children; provided discounts on prescription drugs for seniors; improved access to mental health and substance abuse treatment for low-income adults; created healthcare grants to help small businesses provide benefits to their employees; created nation’s first Prescription Affordability Board, and saved

 A few basic facts:

 A number of insurance companies offer a variety of plans through the Exchange Marketplace in Maryland.